Tapeworms in Dogs: Symptoms, Diagnosis & Treatment

 - The adult worm is composed of many smaller segments that are about the size of a grain of rice.
 The entire length of the worm can reach upwards of 28 inches.

-- When the worm starts to mature inside the canine’s gut, the sections break off, which is what is visible in your pet’s stool or vomit.
+- When the worm starts to mature inside the canine’s gut, the sections break off, which is what is visible in your dog's poop or vomit.
 The segments that are passed contain more eggs, thus beginning the cycle with a new host and new recipient.

-There are many symptoms that may be present if your dog is dealing with a tapeworm.
+There are many signs that may be present when dogs get tapeworms.
 As the worm grows, some parts of its body will break apart.
-You’ll see these segments in the dog’s feces or in the hair near their bottom.
-They may look like pieces of white rice.
+You’ll see these tapeworm segments in the dog’s feces or in the hair near their bottom.
+They may look like grains of rice.

 If the tapeworm has died and dried out before the dog passes it, the pieces will be more yellow and hard.
 When the tapeworm segments are in the dog’s stomach, they will throw up, possibly showing a piece of tapeworm as well.

-Because a tapeworm can irritate a dog’s bottom, one of the more common signs that a dog is dealing with this parasite is a habit of scooting their backside along the floor.
+Because an adult tapeworm can irritate a dog’s bottom, one of the more common signs that a dog is dealing with intestinal parasites is a habit of scooting their backside along the floor.

 Other common symptoms and indicators that your dog is dealing with a tapeworm are: